LizardByte/PlexyGlass/docs/source/about/usage.rst

 End Users
 ---------
-There are available preferences/settings available.
+Minimal setup is required to use PlexyGlass.
+In addition to the installation, a couple of settings may be configured.

+   #.
 Navigate to the `Plugins` menu within the Plex server settings.
+   #.
 Select the gear cog when hovering over the PlexyGlass plugin tile.
+   #.
+Set the values of the preferences and save.

+      ..
+Warning:: Plex stores configuration values in the log.
+If you upload your logs for support, it would be wise to review the data in the log file.

 Developers
 ----------